prob140/textbook/_chapters/Chapter_04/05_Dependence_and_Independence.md

 ## Dependence and Independence

 Conditional distributions help us formalize our intuitive ideas about whether two random variables are independent of each other.
 Let $X$ and $Y$ be two random variables, and suppose we are given the value of $X$.
 Does that change our opinion about $Y$?
 If the answer is yes, then we will say that $X$ and $Y$ are dependent.
-If the answer is no, no matter what the given value of $X$ is, then we will say that $X$ and $Y$ are independent.
+If the answer is no regardless of the given value of $X$, then we will say that $X$ and $Y$ are independent.

 Let's start with some examples and then move to precise definitions and results.